 SAL Computers (C:\TEMP, etc.)

-The computers in AH-16 are identical in their software and hardware configuration.
-Other SAL labs have similar software, though often with some omissions, and occasionally with a few additions (notable in the Planning Studio).
+For the most part, the different computers in SAL computer lab are identical to each other in their software and hardware configuration.
+AH-24 and ES-318 have similar software to AH-16, though often with a few omissions, and occasionally with a few additions (notable in the Planning Studio).
 See the SAL Software List for details.

 SAL & WWU Computer Drive Letters

 In addition to the local hard drive (C:\), WWU's network provides access to a number of Network Drives (Servers).
-Upon logging in to the network, a variety of drive letters will be assigned ('mapped').
-While these mapped drives may vary with the individual user's account, the more common are listed below.
+Upon logging in to the network, a variety of drive letters will be assigned ('mapped') to 'connected' drives.
+While these mapped drives may vary with the individual user's account, the more common drive-letter assignments are listed below.